ddbj/www/_ddbj/feature-table-e.md

                 it has lost any intron/exon structure, and it might have a pseudo-polyA-tail.

-                unprocessed: the pseudogene has arisen from a copy of the parent gene by duplication followed by accumulation of random mutation.
+                unprocessed: the pseudogene has arisen from a copy of the parent gene by duplication followed by accumulation of random mutations.
 The changes, compared to their functional homolog, include insertions, deletions, premature stop codons, frameshifts and a higher proportion of non-synonymous versus synonymous substitutions.